-The course will allow students to carry prior knowledge through regarding their understanding of integrated marketing communications (IMC) to develop a comprehension and appreciation of the strategic planning processes that contribute to the development of an effective marketing communications plan.
+Allows students to carry prior knowledge through regarding their understanding of integrated marketing communications (IMC) to develop a comprehension and appreciation of the strategic planning processes that contribute to the development of an effective marketing communications plan.
 Consequently, students will gain knowledge about the components of an effective framework for IMC plans.
 Students will also complete a critical marketing communications plan assessment through a practical case scenario.
 PREREQUISITE: BSNS 3550.
 OFFERED: Sem.
 II.